2035 Amtrak Connect US Map, Interstate High Speed Rail Funding

 In the 21st century, every advanced nation needs great Passenger Rail and Rapid Transit to balance with great Highways and Aviation so each mode specializes in what it does best.

-In comparison, America invests only 0.5% of GDP.
-Our Aviation infrastructure is keeping pace, but Highways are overburdened and our Passenger Rail and Rapid Transit are poor.
+America’s Aviation infrastructure is keeping pace, but our Highways are overburdened because our Intercity Passenger Rail and Rapid Transit are poor.

-The U.S. economy reached $27 Trillion in GDP by 2024.
-We don’t need the same GDP percentage of Infrastructure investment as China.
-But we should invest 1.3% of Annual GDP Infrastructure investment to catch up with Japan and Western Europe in the not-too-distant future.
+The U.S. economy reached $27 Trillion in GDP in 2023.
+We don’t need the same percentage of GDP Infrastructure investment as China.
+But we should invest 1.3% of Annual GDP Infrastructure investment to catch up with Japan, South Korea, and Western Europe in the not-too-distant future.
+Canada will likely follow us.

 World Economy 2023